logicmoo/logicmoo_workspace/README.md

 [//]: # (prolog_ini checkhelp)
+[//]: # (Content generated automatically by pltoolmisc.pl)
 assertions:
 Check asssertions
 -----------------
-The predicates contains assertions that are inconsistent with the  implementation.
-The reason is explained there.
+The predicates contain assertions that are inconsistent with the implementation.

 deprecated:
 Deprecated Predicates